THAT ANOTHER TOPIC DROWNS OUT

-Wounded are not included: Many were cared for at home and we do not know their fates.
+The first great struggle between capital and labor brought a three-day carnage whose intensity was unknown before that time.
+The estimates do not include wounded: Many were cared for at home and we do not know their fates.

-The two small works on the left illustrate festivities of the provisional government.
-The two on the right are of June fighting, but the combats with no visible casualties fade into the background.
-The central painting shows army tents and not the distant barricade.
+The two works on the left illustrate festivities of the February Revolution's provisional government.
+The two on the right are of June fighting, whose combats fade into the background.
+The central painting shows army tents, not the distant barricade.

 # # #